 After months of bloody fighting in King Philip’s War, the English defeated the Wampanoags in August 1676.
 While trying to escape from them, Weetamoo drowned in the Taunton River.
 The English fighters mutilated her corpse, cut off her head and displayed it on a pole.

 Molly Spotted Elk

-Molly Spotted Elk was the stage name for Mary Alice Nelson, a Penobscot Indian who won acclaim for her dancing in Paris.
+Molly Spotted Elk was the stage name for Mary Alice Nelson, a Penobscot Indian acclaimed for her dancing in Paris.

 She acted out the stereotype of the sexy savage to meet the racist expectations of white people.
-At the same time she strove for their acclaim as an entertainer, as a writer and as an anthropologist.
+At the same time she strove for recognition as an entertainer, as a writer and as an anthropologist.

 As Molly Spotted Elk, she started out on her own performing Indian dances along with the Charleston and the Black Bottom.
 She carried her typewriter into dressing rooms and between shows wrote poetry and adventure stories, literary fiction and traditional Penobscot tales.

 In 1930, she starred in the film documentary The Silent Enemy.
 The next year Molly Spotted Elk left for Paris in the ballet corps of the International Colonial Exposition.
-When the troupe returned to the United States, she stayed behind.
+When the troupe returned home, she stayed behind.

 Shortly after she arrived in France, she met Jean Archambaud, a reporter for Paris Soir newspaper.
 Soon he wrote passionate love letters to her.
 She agreed to marry him, and they had a daughter.
 She worked on a book of Penobscot stories and found a publisher willing to bring it out.